 (2) Such other records as are required under this part or by the Director.

 (b) Where a discrimination complaint has been filed or compliance review initiated, every recipient that possesses or maintains any type of hard-copy or electronic record related to the complaint (including records that have any relevance to the underlying allegations in the complaint, as well as records regarding actions taken on the complaint) or to the subject of the compliance review must preserve all records, regardless whether hard-copy or electronic, that may be relevant to a complaint investigation or compliance review, and maintain those records for a period of not less than three years [5 years State imposed] from the date of final action related to resolution of the complaint or compliance review.
+Reference 29 CFR § 38.43

 Document Destruction:

 The custodians of record are responsible for the ongoing process of identifying its records, which have met the required retention period, and overseeing their destruction.
-Destruction of financial personally identifiable information (PII) and personnel-related document will be accomplished by shredding, incineration or approved disposal method which ensures the information contained in the record cannot be retrieved or reconstructed.
-Reference and .711-745.
+Destruction of financial personally identifiable information (PII) and personnel-related documents will be accomplished by shredding, incineration or approved disposal method which ensures the information contained in the record cannot be retrieved or reconstructed.
+Reference NRS 239.080 and NAC 239

 Compliance:

 Failure on the part of employees to follow the agency policy can result in possible civil and criminal sanctions against the Organization and its employees and possible disciplinary action against responsible individuals.
-The Custodian of Records and/or the Executive Director will periodically review their procedures with legal counsel or the organization’s certified public accountant to ensure that they are in compliance with current regulations.
+The Custodian of Records and/or the Executive Director will periodically review their procedures with legal counsel or the organization’s certified public accountant to ensure that they follow current regulations.

 Eligible Training Provider (ETP):

-LWDB and subrecipients, as appropriate, will maintain records on ETPs, participants, complaints and investigations sufficient to track performance, cost, eligibility complaint resolution and American’s with Disabilities Act (ADA) and Equal Employment Opportunity (EEO) requirements for a minimum of five (5) years.
-Reference SCP and for more detail on ETP and ETPL.
+LWDB and subrecipients, as appropriate, will maintain records on ETPs, participants, complaints and investigations sufficient to track performance, cost, eligibility complaint resolution and Americans with Disabilities Act (ADA) and Equal Employment Opportunity (EEO) requirements for a minimum of five (5) years.
+Reference SCPs 1.12 and 1.13 for more detail on ETP and ETPL.

 Local Board Policy Requirements Summary:

 All records, regardless of the media on which they reside must be retained for the minimum retention period by the nature of the record.
 Electronic records shall not be denied legal effect or enforceability as related to this policy.
-The custodian must ensure that the method used ensures that the security safeguards and protections are sufficient for the records to be accepted by a court as evidences.
+The custodian must ensure that the method used ensures that the security safeguards and protections are sufficient for the records to be accepted by a court as evidence.
 Additionally, the custodian must ensure that a satisfactory plan of recovery exists should critical records be lost in the event of fire, vandalism, or natural/other disaster.

 LWDBs must have written policy, approved by their Board, covering aspects of record handling, including PII, retention, retention period(s), document destruction, public access to records, and ETPs.